Friday Night Dinner: Legacy

 For the 10th anniversary of the show, a special 90-minute documentary episode aired on Channel 4 on 28 May 2021, entitled Friday Night Dinner: Ten Years and A Lovely Bit of Squirrel.
 The documentary was dedicated to Paul Ritter, who had died of a brain tumour seven weeks earlier.

 American version

 In September 2011, Deadline Hollywood announced that Greg Daniels, who had adapted The Office for American television, would spearhead an American remake of the series for the broadcast network NBC.
-The remake was picked up for a pilot, written by Daniels and directed by Ken Kwapis and starring Allison Janney, Tony Shalhoub as the parents and Gary Anthony Williams as Jim (now renamed Mark).
+The remake was picked up for a pilot, written by Daniels and directed by Ken Kwapis and starring Allison Janney and Tony Shalhoub as the parents and Gary Anthony Williams as Jim (now renamed Mark).
 The pilot did not go to series.

 In 2014, CBS bought an adaptation of the British show for the American market, as a "put pilot".

 In 2016, a third attempt at an American remake was under development by CBS, with the title Sunday Night Dinner.

 In July 2022, Amazon Freevee ordered an American remake of the sitcom, with the title Dinner with The Parents.
+It starred Dan Bakkedahl, Michaela Watkins, Carol Kane, Daniel Thrasher, and Henry Hall.
 The series premiered on 18 April 2024, received poor to mixed reviews and was canceled in December 2024.